Information Systems Courses

 Analysis of case studies focusing on the real-life successes and failures of organizations as they manage situations impacted by information technology.
 Students take on the role of manager, consultant or other decision maker to identify strengths, weaknesses, opportunities and threats, and propose actionable solutions to resolve problems.
 Case studies cover a broad range of current information technology topics as well as business issues, technical issues and project management issues.

-• ISYS 491U IT Security Planning/Risk Management
+• ISYS 491U Information Technology Security Planning and Risk Management

 Description

 Exploration of digital security from a holistic, enterprise view.
 Threat and vulnerability assessment and analysis, planning and administration are discussed in detail.
-Techniques and strategies for risk mitigation are discussed in organizational terms.
+Techniques & strategies for risk mitigation are discussed in organizational terms.
 Processes for completion of comprehensive enterprise security plans using risk management techniques and methodologies are investigated.

 • ISYS 492U Consulting and Design of Online Systems